-Moving in together is a big step in any relationship, it typically represents the end of portraying the best possible image of yourself.
+Moving in together is a big step in any relationship and typically represents the end of portraying the best possible image of yourself.
 Whether it’s messy cooking, accidentally shrinking jumpers, or leaving the toilet seat up – your worst habits are laid bare to your significant other on a daily basis.

 It seems that bathrooms are a flashpoint for relationship woes, as our survey of 1500 people revealed the behaviour that would make the UK public leave – or consider leaving – their partner.

 Overall, a quarter of people would consider breaking up over a bad bathroom habit.
 Here are some of the specific issues that could cause problems in a relationship:

 It’s a well-worn trope that women hate pee on the toilet seat, but it’s actually men who are most annoyed about this issue.
 Over half of the men surveyed (51%) stated they would consider ending a relationship over their partner urinating on the toilet seat.

 Urinating on the seat and not flushing were the two issues most likely to cause women to rethink their relationship, with over a third (36%) saying these two bad bathroom habits would make them think twice about staying with a partner.

 One in three men admit to peeing on the toilet seat, so they’ll run into trouble if they carry on after moving in with a partner.

 2. Leaving The Door Open